jesulonimii/Link-Qr/README.md

 To promote your content in-app, feel free to <a href="mailto:erlite.team@gmail.com">send an email</a>

 ## Open Source Licenses
-Please refer to the app info section of the app.
+Please refer to the app info section of in-app.

 ## License